fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 Follow the prompts and select your existing project and select the GitHub source control created earlier.
 Finally input something like `/github-app` for the path.
 Once completed, a new application, lookup, lcu, and processor will have been configured as we did in the [zip example](./01%20-%20overview.md), except this time interactively with the LCU package.

-> **NOTE** - Notice the source control being attached to the application, this sets the application up to recieve automatic deployments and will alter the GitHub Action for this purpose.
+> **NOTE** - Notice the source control being attached to the application, this sets the application up to receive automatic deployments and will alter the GitHub Action for this purpose.

 Let's preview our new application: